MacKuba

 This of course got much longer than I planned 😅 so if only have a moment, here’s a TLDR:

-• there are official iOS and Android apps, but you can also use bsky.app in the browser, or try e.g. Graysky, deck.blue, or Skeets
+• there are official iOS and Android apps, but you can also use bsky.app in the browser, or try e.g. Graysky, deck.blue, Skeets (iOS) or Skywalker (Android)

-• if your timeline feels empty, go to the “Feeds” tab, look for the “Discover New Feeds” section and look for some feeds on the topics that interest you (on the top list or in the search); follow these feeds, and then if you find some interesting people posting in those feeds, follow them too.
+• if your timeline feels empty, check out the default algorithmic feed called “Discover” – or even better, go to the “Feeds” tab, look for the “Discover New Feeds” section and look for some feeds on the topics that interest you (on the top list or in the search); follow these feeds, and then if you find some interesting people posting in those feeds, follow them too.
 You can also search for feeds on goodfeeds.co.

 • don’t be afraid to interact with people, repost good posts, like good comments, comment in threads and so on – that’s how you make friends! (but be nice :)

-• if you see too much NSFW stuff, look for “Content filtering” settings in the Moderation tab
+• if you see too much NSFW stuff, look for “Content filters” settings in the Moderation tab

 • everything you post here is very public, so don’t share anything too private 😏